-- displayPrefs This required object shall provide one or more of the closed caption display preferences to follow. - 708-characterColor This parameter is a string that shall represent the color of the characters.
-The color value shall conform to the encoding for color as specified in the W3C recommendation for CSS3 color [23] using the "#" 24-bit sRGB notation.
-For example, red is represented as "#FF0000". - 708-characterOpacity This parameter is an integer or fixed-point number in the range 0 to 1 inclusive that shall represent the opacity of the characters.
+characterColor - This parameter is a string that shall represent the color of the characters.
+The color value shall conform to the encoding for color as specified in the W3C recommendation for CSS3 color [7] using the "#" 24-bit sRGB notation.
+For example, red is represented as "#FF0000".

+characteropacity - This parameter is an integer or fixed-point number in the range 0 to 1 inclusive that shall represent the opacity of the characters.
 For example, a value of .33 shall mean 33% opaque; a value of 0 shall mean completely transparent.

-- 708-characterSize This parameter is a percentage multiplier of the default font size where 100 has no change, 50 is 1⁄2 size and 200 is double the size.
-The syntax and semantics are consistent with IMSC1 as defined in A/343 [4]. - 708-fontStyle This string shall indicate the style of the preferred caption font.
-The eight possible choices are as specified in CTA-708 [38] Section 8.5.3: - "Default" (undefined) - "MonospacedSerifs" Monospaced with serifs (similar to Courier) - "ProportionalSerifs" Proportionally spaced with serifs (similar to Times New Roman) - "MonospacedNoSerifs" Monospaced without serifs (similar to Helvetica Monospaced) - "ProportionalNoSerifs" Proportionally spaced without serifs (similar to Arial and Swiss) - "Casual" Casual font type (similar to Dom and Impress) - "Cursive" Cursive font type (similar to Coronet and Marigold) - "SmallCaps" Small capitals (similar to Engravers Gothic) - 708-backgroundColor This parameter represents the color of the character background, given in the same CSS-compatible format as 708-characterColor. - 708-backgroundOpacity This parameter is an integer or fixed-point number in the range 0 to 1 that shall represent the opacity of the character background.
-A value of 1 shall mean 100% opaque; a value of 0 shall mean completely transparent. - 708-characterEdge This parameter shall indicate the preferred display format for character edges.
-The preferred color of the edges (or outlines) of the characters are as given in 708-characterEdgeColor.
+characterSize - This parameter is a percentage multiplier of the default font size where 100 has no change, 50 is 1⁄2 size and 200 is double the size.
+The syntax and semantics are consistent with IMSC1 as defined in A/343 [5].

+fontStyle - This string shall indicate the style of the preferred caption font.
+The eight possible choices are as specified in CTA-708 [29] Section 8.5.3:

+- "Default" (undefined) - "MonospacedSerifs" Monospaced with serifs (similar to Courier) - "ProportionalSerifs" Proportionally spaced with serifs (similar to Times New Roman) - "MonospacedNoSerifs" Monospaced without serifs (similar to Helvetica Monospaced) - "ProportionalNoSerifs" Proportionally spaced without serifs (similar to Arial and Swiss) - "Casual" Casual font type (similar to Dom and Impress) - "Cursive" Cursive font type (similar to Coronet and Marigold) - "SmallCaps" Small capitals (similar to Engravers Gothic)

+backgroundColor - This parameter represents the color of the character background, given in the same CSS-compatible format as characterColor.

+backgroundOpacity - This parameter is an integer or fixed-point number in the range 0 to 1 that shall represent the opacity of the character background.
+A value of 1 shall mean 100% opaque; a value of 0 shall mean completely transparent.

+characterEdge - This parameter shall indicate the preferred display format for character edges.
+The preferred color of the edges (or outlines) of the characters are as given in characterEdgeColor.
 Edge opacities have the same attribute as the character foreground opacities.
-The choices and their effects on the character display are as specified in CTA-708 [38] Section 8.5.8: "None", "Raised", "Depressed", "Uniform", "LeftDropShadow", and "RightDropShadow". - 708-characterEdgeColor This parameter represents the color of the character edges, if applicable, given in the same format as 708-characterColor. - 708-windowColor This parameter represents the color of the caption window background, given in the same format as 708-characterColor. - 708-windowOpacity This parameter is a number in the range 0 to 1 that shall represent the opacity of the caption window.
+The choices and their effects on the character display are as specified in CTA-708 [29] Section 8.5.8: "None", "Raised", "Depressed", "Uniform", "LeftDropShadow", and "RightDropShadow".

+characterEdgeColor - This parameter represents the color of the character edges, if applicable, given in the same format as characterColor.

+windowColor - This parameter represents the color of the caption window background, given in the same format as characterColor.

+windowOpacity - This parameter is a number in the range 0 to 1 that shall represent the opacity of the caption window.
 A value of 1 shall mean 100% opaque; a value of 0 shall mean completely transparent.

-No reply from the Broadcaster Application is expected from this notification, hence the "id" term is omitted.

-9.2.6.1 IMSC1 Extensions
+9.3.6.1 IMSC1 Extensions

-The key/value pairs defined in this section provide a means to represent any IMSC1 (as defined in A/343 [4]) attribute preference beyond the 708 preferences.
+The key/value pairs defined in this section provide a means to represent any IMSC1 (as defined in A/343 [5]) attribute preference within the "imsc1" object, if present.